 It got to the point where Harry spent more time poring over places of residence in Britain in Muggle internet cafes than he did on Quidditch.
 The result of his latest preoccupation was that he finally narrowed his search to Cardiff... and failed to catch the Snitch in his last two matches.

 So here he was, taking a break from Quidditch and driving a rented pickup truck in an attempt to find a resolution to those disturbing dreams.
 James and Lily were watching a local Quidditch match with Ginny this afternoon.
-Harry was supposed to send Al to her this evening and now wished he had put off this trip to tomorrow.
+Harry was supposed to send Al back to the Burrow this evening and now wished he had put off this trip to tomorrow.

 Al probably thought he was mad, going off in search of 'a long lost friend he had met at Hogwarts'.
 Harry couldn't blame him, he likely was mad, chasing after a man the whole world believed was dead just because of a couple of dreams.